COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 **Week 22** was centered on completing the CRUD endpoint coverage for the Resume and Portfolio API system ([PR #440](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/440)).
 The issue ([#441](https://github.com/COSC-499-W2025/capstone-project-team-2/issues/441)) identified that POST endpoints for creating education and experience entries and DELETE endpoints for removing education, experience, and project records were missing from both APIs.
 Additionally, the Portfolio API was missing default render and export endpoints that the Resume API already had.
 The PR adds 573 lines of new code across 4 files, with 16 new test methods providing comprehensive coverage of the new endpoints including success paths, error handling, and edge cases.
 All 53 tests pass locally and the PR is currently awaiting review.

-On the review side, two PRs from teammates were reviewed as first reviewer.
+On the review side, three PRs from teammates were reviewed as first reviewer.
+[PR #448](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/448) added multi-project upload and completion support — I initially requested changes before approving, reflecting a thorough review rather than a rubber-stamp.
 [PR #437](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/437) optimized the dedup pipeline by introducing a metadata precheck and hash cache to avoid redundant SHA-256 computations during incremental uploads.
 [PR #439](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/439) exposed a `remove_duplicates` query parameter on the `/analyze` endpoint, giving callers control over whether deduplication performs cleanup or detection only.

 ---